OctopusDeploy/blog/blog/2021-09/multi-cloud-kubernetes/index.md

 - Add cluster as deployment target

 #### Create GKE Cluster
-To create a GKE cluster, you'll need to add a `Run GCloud in a Script` step to your runbook.
+To create a GKE cluster, you'll need to add a `Run gcloud in a Script` step to your runbook.
 Choose the Google Cloud Category, Run gcloud in a Script step.

 ![](octopus-add-gcloud-script.png)

-Similar to AWS, the `Run GCloud in a Script` step is capable of using a VM service account to perform operations as well as impersonating.
+Similar to AWS, the `Run gcloud in a Script` step is capable of using a VM service account to perform operations as well as impersonating.
 For this post, you'll use the Google Account you created previously.
 Fill in the following:
 - Google cloud account
 - Project (Google Cloud Project)
 - Region